happy-eyeballs/he-webtester/README.md

 ## Install

-We use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to automatically setup and deploy this tool to hosts.
+We use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to automatically set up and deploy this tool to hosts.

 ### Prerequisites